|Operating Company||Mnogovershinnoye CJSC|

 The MNV deposit was discovered in 1959 and detailed exploration commenced in 1963.
 Preliminary construction started in 1979, with mineral processing facilities built between 1990 and 1993.
 Production began in 1991, but the mine closed in 1997 due to poor technical and financial performance and a lack of funds for reconstruction and development.
 It was acquired and restarted by the founders of Highland Gold in 1999.

 Operations at MNV consist of both underground and open-pit mining of several high-quality gold deposits.
 Highland Gold’s Mnogovershinnoye CJSC subsidiary holds licences for the central MNV area, the Northwestern Flank, the Western Flank, the Lower Horizons of the central licence, and two neighboring greenfield areas - Kulibinskaya and Zamanchivaya.

 Since 2016, in order to extend MNV's life of mine by identifying additional resources to feed the processing plant, the Company has been carrying out an extensive near-mine exploration programme as well as a reassessment of each of the mines existing 12 ore deposits and its historic rock dumps.
-These efforts are ongoing, but they have already resulted in a doubling of JORC-compliant reserve estimates in 2017 and an extension of mine life by 4 years to 2022.
+These efforts are ongoing, but they have already resulted in a doubling of JORC-compliant reserve estimates and an extension of mine life to 2029.